 Supple’s main goal was the enhancement of Texas State’s quality and prestige, which he accomplished with the addition of the first Ph.D. programs, higher admission standards, improved student retention, and dramatic increases in external grants and private giving.
 He implemented the purchase of the 90-acre Aquarena Springs theme park property, led the university’s first major capital campaign, opened the Round Rock Higher Education Center and presided over the celebration of the university's centennial.
 During his tenure, several major facilities opened, including the library and student center.
 He also initiated a dialog regarding a name change.

 Known for his attention to detail, Smith instituted written policies and procedures where none had existed.
 He also created job descriptions and implemented long-range planning and analysis.
-He oversaw acquisition of the 78.5-acre San Marcos Baptist Academy property adjacent to campus and the move to NAIA athletics, which produced two Division II national champion football teams.
-Enrollment growth continued, topping 16,000 by 1982.
+He oversaw acquisition of the 78.5-acre San Marcos Baptist Academy property adjacent to campus and the move to NCAA athletics.
+Enrollment growth continued, reaching 15,400 by 1981.

 The college became a university as Jones' presidency began.
 Growth and national turmoil continued during Jones’ four-year tenure as president.
 Enrollment soared to 11,804 as Jones began his last year in fall 1972.
 The changing times included the LBJ Student Center and Education Building, a new speech/drama center, a five-school liberal arts college replaced by a three-school university, and a name change.